mechanicus01/AI-projects/README.md

-# AI-projects
+# AI Projects
-Six(6) Generative AI-Powered Applications with Python
+Six(6) Generative AI-Powered Applications with Python from IBM at Coursera